rainbowdashlabs/krile/README.md

 Krile is a discord bot to manage public provided tags.
 Those tags are provided by git repositories.

-Servers can import the reposities they need and make the tags inside them available to their community.
+Servers can import the repositories they need and make the tags inside them available to their community.

 ## Importing a repository